Community Treatment Orders

-What will happen if I do not go back to hospital?
+What will happen if I don’t go back to hospital?

-If you do not go back to hospital they can say you are absent without leave (AWOL).
-Being AWOL means that they can bring you back to the hospital.
-Your hospital will have a policy on what happens when someone is AWOL so you can ask to see this.
-The police, a social worker, community psychiatric nurse, or AMHP can bring you back to hospital.
+If you don’t go back to hospital when asked, you may be treated as absent without leave (AWOL).
+Being AWOL means that the police, a social worker, community psychiatric nurse, or AMHP can take you back to hospital.

 The hospital should ask the police to get involved if they think you are at risk.
 The local magistrate’s court can allow the police to go into your house and take you to hospital.
-If the police come into your house they should have a warrant to do this.
-You may hear this called warrant called section 135(2).
+The police should have a warrant to go into your house without your permission.
+You may hear this warrant called section 135(2).

 Care Quality Commission